 EMT Training Programs near Boston

-Although students won't find EMT training at many school located directly in Boston, there are three schools within about an hour of the city that do offer these programs.
+Although students won't find EMT training at many school located directly in Boston, there are three schools within 50 miles of the city that do offer these programs.
 This article examines those schools and their EMT programs.
 It also includes a table of information that prospective students should be aware of, such as costs, school size and graduation rates.

 - Students at Massachusetts Bay Community College in Wellesley Hills, about 15 miles from downtown Boston, can earn a certificate for EMT training.

 - Northern Essex Community College in Haverhill, 39 miles from downtown Boston, offers an EMT-Basic course.

 - For students near Worcester, Quinsigamond Community College offers certificate programs for basic and paramedic EMT levels.
 This school is almost 48 miles from Boston's downtown.